 Since 2009, Teach For America has worked alongside our partners in Greater Tulsa to create opportunities for all kids in our city.

 If you were to visit our region, you might hear one of our nearly 165 corps members say "We are greater together."
 But this isn't just a tagline.
 It is our deep belief in what is possible for kids when you build strong coalitions across lines of difference that has defined our work.
-Over the past nine years, Teach For America has built a leadership pipeline of over 450 changemakers working to move the needle in Greater Tulsa's educational landscape.
+Over the past decade, Teach For America has built a leadership pipeline of over 420 changemakers working to move the needle in Greater Tulsa's educational landscape.

 Greater Tulsa has made considerable progress in the last decade by doubling the number of schooling options available for parents and families since 2008.
 Many of these new schooling options were founded by Teach For America alumni.
 In the last three years, suspension rates at our largest district partner, Tulsa Public Schools, decreased 26 percent and over 10 percent more students are graduating from high school in 2018.
 But there is still work to be done.
 Just 36 percent of third grade students are proficient or advanced in reading.
 And 50 percent of students living in poverty in Oklahoma will not graduate from high school.